Step 1: Apply Online

 major.
 In addition, student information is maintained under the supervision of the

-Chief Operations Officer of Business Services (student financial responsibility),
+Vice President of College & Administrative Services (student financial responsibility),

-Vice President of Student Services (financial aid, counseling materials, placement
+Vice President of Student Services (financial aid, counseling materials), Vice President

-data), Vice President of Instruction, (apprenticeship, community services, work experience),
+of Instruction, (apprenticeship, community services, work experience), and the Dean

-Student records will be reviewed annually, and those which are no longer required to be maintained per Education Code will be destroyed in accordance with Title V regulations.
+Student records will be reviewed annually, and those which are no longer required to be maintained will be destroyed in accordance with Title 5 regulations.

 Student information designated as public directory information may be released at the discretion of the college to anyone at any time unless the college has received a prior written objection from the student specifying information which should not be released.
 Modesto Junior College will not release directory information for individual use or to private business or commercial firms for use in advertising or publicity.
-Directory information includes student participation in officially recognized activities and sports, including weight and height of members of athletic teams and high school of graduation of athletic team members, degrees and awards received, including honors, scholarship awards, athletic awards, and President's List recognition.
+Directory information includes: student participation in officially recognized activities and sports, including weight, height and high school of graduation of athletic team members; degrees and awards received by students, including honors, scholarship awards, athletic awards, and Dean's/President's List recognition; start/end date of enrollment; part time/full time enrollment (current & past semesters); major (academic program); units/credits completed (current & past semesters); and awards received, including type of degree or certificate awarded/date awarded.

 A student's records are open to the student, employees of the college acting in the course of their duties, and state and federal officials as defined in Sections 54610 and 54622 of the California Administrative Code.